skiptools/skip.dev/src/content/docs/docs/modules/skip-ffi/index.md

 ## Building

-This project is a Swift Package Manager module that uses the Skip plugin to transpile Swift into Kotlin.
+This project is a Swift Package Manager module that uses the Skip plugin to build the package for both iOS and Android.

-Building the module requires that Skip be installed using [Homebrew](https://brew.sh) with `brew install skiptools/skip/skip`.
-This will also install the necessary build prerequisites:
-Kotlin, Gradle, and the Android build tools.

 ## Testing